James Webb Space Telescope: Ground support and operations

 The Space Telescope Science Institute (STScI), in Baltimore, Maryland, on the Homewood Campus of Johns Hopkins University, was selected in 2003 as the Science and Operations Center (S&OC) for Webb with an initial budget of US$162.2 million intended to support operations through the first year after launch.
 In this capacity, STScI was to be responsible for the scientific operation of the telescope and delivery of data products to the astronomical community.
 Data was to be transmitted from Webb to the ground via the NASA Deep Space Network, processed and calibrated at STScI, and then distributed online to astronomers worldwide.
-Similar to how Hubble is operated, anyone, anywhere in the world, will be allowed to submit proposals for observations.
-Each year several committees of astronomers will peer review the submitted proposals to select the projects to observe in the coming year.
-The authors of the chosen proposals will typically have one year of private access to the new observations, after which the data will become publicly available for download by anyone from the online archive at STScI.
+As with Hubble, anyone, anywhere in the world, will be allowed to submit proposals for observations.
+Each year, several astronomy committees will peer review submitted proposals to select the projects to observe the following year.
+The authors of the selected proposals will typically have 1 year of private access to the new observations, after which the data will become publicly available for download from the STScI online archive.

-The bandwidth and digital throughput of the satellite is designed to operate at 458 gigabits of data per day for the length of the mission (equivalent to a sustained rate of 5.42 Mbps).
+The bandwidth and digital throughput of the satellite are designed to operate at 458 gigabits of data per day for the length of the mission (equivalent to a sustained rate of 5.42 Mbps).
 Most of the data processing on the telescope is done by conventional single-board computers.
 The digitization of the analog data from the instruments is performed by the custom SIDECAR ASIC (System for Image Digitization, Enhancement, Control And Retrieval Application Specific Integrated Circuit).
 NASA stated that the SIDECAR ASIC will include all the functions of a 9.1 kg instrument box in a 3 cm package and consume only 11 milliwatts of power.
 Since this conversion must be done close to the detectors, on the cold side of the telescope, the low power dissipation is crucial for maintaining the low temperature required for optimal operation of Webb.

 The telescope is equipped with a solid-state drive (SSD) with a capacity of 68 GB, used as temporary storage for data collected from its scientific instruments.
-By the end of the 10-year mission, the usable capacity of the drive is expected to decrease to 60 GB due to the effects of radiation and read/write operations.
+By the end of the 10-year mission, the usable capacity of the drive is expected to decrease to 60 GB due to radiation and read/write operations.